Zebra Danio vs Discus: Complete Comparison (2026)

 Health and Lifespan Comparison

 Zebra Danio has a typical lifespan of 3-5 years, while Discus lives approximately 10-15 years.
 Health profiles differ significantly between these fish.
-Zebra Danio is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Zebra Danio is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Discus faces its own health challenges including Internal Parasites, Hole-in-Head Disease (HITH), Gill Flukes.
 Zebra Danio has 1 documented predispositions compared to 3 for Discus, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health